Coffee traders seeking advance payment in new deals with Russia

 "Too many uncertainties right now in terms of their ability to pay, so new deals only with 100% payment upfront," said coffee broker Thomas Raad, who owns a trading company that ships regularly to risky destinations.

-Jose Marcos Magalhaes, head of the Minasul coffee co-op, said advance payment would be required in any new deal for Russia, a regular client.
+Jose Marcos Magalhaes, head of the Minasul coffee co-op, said advance payment would be required in any new order for Russia, a regular client.

-He added that the co-op would also need assurances regarding shipping as container lines are restricting trips to Russia since its invasion of neighboring Ukraine.
+He added that the co-op would also need assurances regarding shipping as container lines are restricting deliveries to Russia since its invasion of neighboring Ukraine.

 Raad said he is currently negotiating with a Russian buyer, having sent coffee samples for approval, but had yet to discuss payment.